Increasing charity effectiveness

 An important part of our role is to challenge charities and funders to look to the future for new and more effective ways of achieving their goals.

 Charities are under ever-increasing pressure to deliver more with less, amplified by recent fundraising and governance scandals.
 While some are adapting and taking the lead in new thinking and ways of operating, others are lagging behind.
-Our State of the Sector work has provided new research into the challenges facing the sector, and the responses of charities.
+Our State of the Sector work has provided new charity research into the challenges facing the sector, and the responses of charities.
 It aims to inject new thinking and ideas on how charity sector leaders can adapt and thrive in this changing context.
 We are using the evidence generated from research involving around 400 charity leaders to define and prioritise our future work.

-Digital technology can make changes to the fundamental architecture of the sector—making it easier for charities to integrate with others, collaborate and coordinate their activities and to put beneficiaries at the heart of service design and delivery—and to save money while doing it too.
+Digital technology can make changes to the fundamental architecture of the charity and voluntary sector—making it easier for charities to integrate with others, collaborate and coordinate their activities and to put beneficiaries at the heart of service design and delivery—and to save money while doing it too.
 Our programme of work on digital transformation brings together funders and charities to put collective digital transformation projects into practice.